 Note: I tend to focus on Google simply because they own the lions share of organic traffic.

-Why Keywords Matter To An Affiliate Marketer
+Why Keywords Matter To Your Site as an Affiliate

 The first and most obvious reason why keywords matter, is getting more traffic to your website.

 The more traffic you have, the more people are going to be buying products you are promoting, and the more money you can make.
 I’m sure most of you would agree, you can never have “too much” traffic or make “too many” sales!